bean-mhm/wave-simulation-py/README.md

 This is a small experiment with wave simulations in up to 3 dimensions.
 The 3D version can be visualized with a volume rendering technique, or by making a 2D slice.

+## Performance

+You shouldn't expect too much performance out of a single-threaded Python script, but this is enough for getting started.
+I'm currently working on a C++ version with multithreading and a whole lot of optimizations.
+We could also utilize discrete GPUs to speed up the simulation even more, since it's fairly parallelizable (kinda sorta).
+I may or may not publish the C++ version in the future.

 ## Eye Candy

 ![Screenshot](images/screenshot-1.png)